-Students enrolling for the first time in a district secondary school must present an immunization record from any authorized private or public health care provider certifying that he/she has received all required immunizations in accordance with law.
+All students registering for Kindergarten must have up to date immunization records.
+Students enrolling for the first time in a district elementary or secondary school, preschool, or childcare program must present an immunization record from any authorized private or public health care provider certifying that he/she has received all required immunizations in accordance with law.
 Upon registration, parents/guardians are provided a written notification summarizing the state immunization requirements.
 Students shall be excluded from school or exempted from immunization requirements only as allowed by law.

+Effective July 1, 2019, California state regulations immunization requirements for students entering TK/Kinder, 7th grade advancement and TKJ/Kinder-12th grade new admission or transfers in public and private schools.
 Starting in the 2019-2020 school year, the regulations require, but are not limited to:

-- Two (rather than 1) doses of chickenpox (varicella) vaccine at TK/Kinder entry, 7th grade advancement and TK/Kinder through 12th grade new admissions or transfers - Two MMR doses and 3 Hepatitis B vaccine doses at admission or transfer throughout TK/K- 12 (age restrictions are removed) - Medical exemptions for new admissions may be signed only by a California-licensed medical doctor (MD) or Doctor of Osteopathic Medicine (DO) - Temporary medical exemptions may be issued for no more than 12 months.
+- Two (rather than 1) doses of chickenpox (varicella) vaccine at TK/Kinder entry, 7th grade advancement and TK/Kinder through 12th grade new admissions or transfers - Two MMR doses and 3 Hepatitis B vaccine doses at admission or transfer throughout TK/K-12 (age restrictions are removed) - Medical exemptions for new admissions may be signed only by a California-licensed medical doctor (MD) or Doctor of Osteopathic Medicine (DO) - Temporary medical exemptions may be issued for no more than 12 months.